jenkinsci/embeddable-build-status-plugin/README.md

 # Text variant

 The text variant returns a string representing the build status.
-Build status strings include:
+Build status strings returned by the text variant include:

-* Success - the build succeeded
+* `Success` - the build succeeded
-* Failed - the build failed
+* `Failed` - the build failed
-* Unstable - the build succeeded but one or more tests failed
+* `Unstable` - the build succeeded but one or more tests failed
-* Aborted - the build was canceled
+* `Aborted` - the build was canceled
-* Not built - the build has not yet run
+* `Not built` - the build has not yet run

 More details of the valid build results are available in the [Jenkins javadoc](https://javadoc.jenkins-ci.org/hudson/model/Result.html).